-NASH (non-alcoholic steatohepatitis) is causally related to obesity, type 2 diabetes and viral infection and is impacted by genetic predisposition.
 NASH is associated with a two-fold increase in cardiovascular mortality and a 10-fold increase in hepatic failure and death.
-Moreover, NASH can further progress to cirrhosis and liver cancer, which may require liver transplantation.
-The prevalence is staggering as is the cost to society.
-It is estimated that world-wide one billion people have hepatic steatosis or fatty liver disease.
+As NASH further progresses to cirrhosis and liver cancer, patients may require liver transplantation.
+The prevalence of NASH is staggering as is the cost to society.
+It is estimated that one billion people have hepatic steatosis or fatty liver disease world-wide.
 In the U.S., ~30% of adults and ~10% of children (81 million) are afflicted by fatty liver and some 16 million progress to NASH.
 It is estimated that in the next 10 years, the healthcare burden will reach $35 billion in the US.
-NASH was first described 35 years ago, to date no FDA approved drug for NASH is available, although the development pipeline of new drug candidates has significantly expanded.
-A most critical hurdle is meeting the current surrogate endpoint established by the FDA, either resolution of steatosis with no worsening of fibrosis, or reduction in fibrosis.
-Clinical trials of a number of experimental drugs have failed at the critical fibrosis stage of the disease.
+NASH was first described 35 years ago.
+To date no FDA approved drug for NASH is available, although the development pipeline of new drug candidates has significantly expanded.
+A most critical hurdle is meeting the current surrogate endpoints established by the FDA, either resolution of steatosis with no worsening of fibrosis, or reduction in fibrosis.
+Clinical trials of a number of experimental drugs have failed at various stages.
 Therein, the probability of success of most of the current drug candidates remain low and this provides opportunity for new mechanisms for the treatment of NASH.